-In addition to keeping a written journal, I periodically take pictures of the worktable in my studio, the place where I do most of my paper folding.
+In addition to keeping a written journal, I periodically take pictures of the worktable in my studio, where I do most of my paper folding.
 This is my visual journal.
 The video below shows this table as it appeared at different times throughout 2013.
 Click to see videos of my visual journals in 2012 and 2011.

 For many years I have kept different journals.
 My basic journal is a book with one page per calendar day where I write daily.
 My primary purpose for keeping a journal has been to develop an awareness of those moments in my life that I consider unique or beautiful.